VictorZXY/cst-part-ia-introprob-cheat-sheet/README.md

-# cst-part-ia-introprob-cheat-sheet
+# CST Part IA Introduction to Probability Cheat Sheet
- A cheat sheet for the CST Part IA Introduction to Probability course
+A cheet sheet for the Part IA Introduction to Probability course of the Cambridge Computer Science Tripos.

+Topics included:

+1. Prerequisites and Introduction (working in progress)
+2. Random Variables (to be added)
+3. Moments and Limit Theorems (to be added)
+4. Applications and Statistics (to be added)